1976 National League Championship Series: Game 1

 Reds starter Don Gullett held the Phils to two hits in eight strong innings, but allowed them to score first when Dave Cash hit a leadoff double, moved to third on a groundout and scored on Mike Schmidt's sacrifice fly.
 Gullett then walked three to load the bases, but got Tim McCarver to fly out to end the inning.
-The Reds tied the game in the third on Tony Perez's sacrifice fly off of Steve Carlton, then took the lead in the sixth on George Foster's home run.
+The Reds tied the game in the third on Tony Perez's sacrifice fly off Steve Carlton, then took the lead in the sixth on George Foster's home run.
 After a double and error put two on, Gullett's RBI single made it 3–1 Reds.
 After allowing a leadoff double and walk in the eighth, Carlton was replaced by Tug McGraw, who allowed a one-out two-run double to Gullett and RBI double to Pete Rose.
-The Phillies attempted to rally in the ninth off of Rawly Eastwick.
+The Phillies attempted to rally in the ninth off Rawly Eastwick.
 Garry Maddox hit a leadoff single and scored on Greg Luzinski's double.
 After Dick Allen singled, Jay Johnstone's RBI single made it 6–3 Reds, but Eastwick retired the next two batters to end the game and give the Reds a 1–0 series lead.

 Game 2

-Buoyed by an RBI single by Bob Boone in the second after two leadoff singles and a homer by Greg Luzinski in the fifth off of Pat Zachry, Phils starter Jim Lonborg no-hit the Reds until the sixth.
+Buoyed by an RBI single by Bob Boone in the second after two leadoff singles and a homer by Greg Luzinski in the fifth off Pat Zachry, Phils starter Jim Lonborg no-hit the Reds until the sixth.
 After giving up a leadoff walk, one-out RBI single to Pete Rose, followed by another single by Ken Griffey, Lonborg was removed from the game by manager Danny Ozark.
 Gene Garber came in relief and after an intentional walk loaded the bases, two runs came across on an error by first baseman Dick Allen on a ball hit by Tony Pérez, then George Foster's RBI groundout made it 4–2 Reds.
-They added to their lead next inning on Griffey's RBI single off of Tug McGraw and Perez's sacrifice fly off of Ron Reed.
+They added to their lead next inning on Griffey's RBI single off Tug McGraw and Perez's sacrifice fly off Ron Reed.
 Pedro Borbon pitched the last four innings to close to give the Reds a 2–0 series lead heading home.